 The U.S. EmbassyManila

 1201 Roxas Boulevard

 Facsimile: (63) (2) 301-2017

-There is a consular agency in Cebu City, which provides limited services to U.S. citizens, but is not authorized to issue passports.
-If you are requesting service at the consular agency, you should call ahead to verify that the service requested will be available on the day you expect to visit the agency.
+There is a Consular Agency in Cebu City, which provides limited services to U.S. citizens, but it is not authorized to issue passports or visas.
+If you are requesting service at the Consular Agency, you should call ahead to verify that the service requested will be available on the day you expect to visit the Agency.